azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_07.md

 Use the designer to deploy a machine learning model to predict the price of cars.
 This tutorial is part two of a two-part series.

-In **[Challenge 6](challenges/challenge_06.md)** you trained a linear regression model on car prices.
+In **[challenge 6](../challenges/challenge_06.md)** you trained a linear regression model on car prices.
 In this last challenge, you deploy the model to give others a chance to use it.
 In this tutorial, you:

 * Create a real-time inference pipeline.
 * Create an inferencing cluster.